shivarajkulal/Food-Finder-App/README.md

 - View meal details including ingredients and instructions
 - Add meals to favorites
 - View favorite meals
-- Youtube video for meals
+- YouTube video for meals

 ## Technologies Used